moj-analytical-services/rpackage_training/README.md

 ## 19. Dependency management

-AMEND THE FOLLOWING TEXT (USE RENV)
+AMEND THE FOLLOWING TEXT - see https://trello.com/c/owR9YG91/98-r-dependency-management

 While the DESCRIPTION Depends and Imports fields list the external packages that your package needs together with the versions required, it's helpful for users of your package to have a similar computing environment to yours.